marianapatcosta/gameplay/README.md

 yarn install
 ```

-Be sure that the _.env.example_ file is renamed to _.env_ and all the values for the variables declared in this file are properly fullfilled with data of your own.
+Be sure that the _.env.example_ file is renamed to _.env_ and all the values for the variables declared in this file are properly fullfilled with your data.

 ### Compiles and hot-reloads for development using Expo Go